CheyenneMDavid/ForagingLink-API/README.md

 ### Phone Number Validation

-- Initially considered using REGEX to validate phone numbers within the Course_Registrations application, but instead decided upon using the django-phonenumber-field package which uses Google's phonenumbers library.
+Initially considered using REGEX to validate phone numbers within the Course_Registrations application, but instead decided upon using the django-phonenumber-field package which uses Google's phonenumbers library.
 This library, handles the validation and formatting of phone numbers based on regional standards.
 In this case, the region is set to "GB" (ISO 3166-1 alpha-2 code) which can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB).
 This covered validation of both landlines and mobile number without the overly complex lines of code that REGEX would have created.

----
+### Email Validation

+Email validation for the CourseRegistration application is done using Django’s EmailValidator.
+It ensures the email inputed follows the expected format of an email address.
+The max_length is set to 254 characters, ensuring compatibility with most systems when handling email addresses.
+Validation takes place at the model level, ensuring the email is properly formatted before it's saved to the database.

 ## Prerequisites